worseTyler/MarkdownBlogs/2008/12/sql-server-2008-install-nightmare/index.md

 4. Next click **Apply**.

-4. You may be presented with an error dialog, "Registry Editor could not set owner on the key currently selected, or some of its subkeys."
-You can safely ignore this warning as long as you are then able to view the subkey.
+4. You may be presented with an error dialog, "Registry Editor could not set owner on the key currently selected, or some of its sub keys."
+You can safely ignore this warning as long as you are then able to view the sub key.
 If not :(, you may have to follow the same process but in safe mode or download [Process Explorer](https://technet.microsoft.com/en-us/sysinternals/bb896653.aspx) and search for any process that is holding onto the key so that you can shut it down.
 (The idea that a process is preventing you from viewing the key is a stretch in my mind but I have had heard the Platform team of Microsoft's product support group suggest this.)

 5. Lastly, select the "Effective Permissions" tab and verify that both your own User Id and the System user have **Full Control**.
 If not, add both users via the **Permissions** tab.